fiverr/switch_board/README.md

 **SwitchBoard** is a utility gem designed to help in the coordinate of locked object to a set of "lockers".
 Think of a bank's cashiers, where customers are in line to be served, they are the dataset.

 When a customer is served by a cashier, it is still in line to be served, but is now "locked".

 Locking is indicated in the "Persistance" layer.

-Locking expiration is allowed so that if during "serving" a cashier gotta run home, it will go back to the queue when released.
+Locking expiration is allowed so that if during "serving" a cashier got some other business to do and runs home, it will go back to the queue when lock expires.

-The workflow has two main components:
+As such, the workflow has two main components:

 * Dataset - Implementaion is Solr based for now, but can be replaced.
 * Persistance - Implement is Redis based, but can be replaced